12+ years of experience you can trust

 A plea bargain is an agreement between you and the prosecutor where you agree to plead guilty to one or more crimes.
 In exchange, the prosecutor offers certain benefits, such as the dismissal of other charges or reduced penalties.

 Whether you should accept a plea bargain is heavily dependent on your situation.
 The decision should not be taken lightly.
-You should consult a Los Angeles criminal defense attorney before accepting or declining.
+You should consult a Montana criminal defense attorney before accepting or declining.

 For example, a plea deal may be a good option if the prosecutor’s case is solid and you’ll likely lose at trial.
 But if their case is weak or their offer is unreasonable, there is little to no downside in going to trial.